Why Choose Us?

 After School Care

 Professional supervision of our children is something we are proud to offer.
-Our centre manager Bronwyn Cleary, has had many successful years’ experience in looking after children at Port Ahuriri School, before and after school and during every school holiday.
+Our centre manager Anna Ward, has had many successful years’ experience in looking after children at Port Ahuriri School, before and after school and during school holiday time.

-Our children are well supervised by Bronwyn and her staff.
+Our children are well supervised by Anna and her staff.
 Our After School Care is popular with children and their parents from the wider Napier region during school breaks.

 Port Ahuriri School has as a part of its regular school a years 6 -9 Montessori class.
 Montessori education is firmly based on respect for and understanding of the child.
 The Montessori classroom is a prepared environment that offers a positive learning community which encourages self-directed learning and respect for others.
 In this environment each child is taught individually, they work at their own pace and level under the guidance of a Montessori/State trained teacher.
 Children are encouraged towards self-confidence, independence, self-discipline and concentration.
 A life-long love of learning is fostered along with respect for others and the environment.